Personal tax planning in 2024/2025

 Married couples and those in civil partnerships could be eligible to apply for the marriage allowance.

-Individuals whose earnings are insufficient to make full use of the personal allowance can transfer the unused portion to their spouse or civil partner, within a specified limit.
+Meaning, individuals whose earnings are insufficient to make use of the personal allowance can transfer the unused portion to their spouse or civil partner, within a specified limit.
 This benefit is not available if the recipient spouse or partner pays tax at the higher or additional rate.

 For the tax year 2024/25, the maximum transferable amount is £1,260.